Zenotta/Keycard/README.md

 ### Creating Blockchain Items

-Zenotta uses `Receipt` assets to provide NFT-like ownership, and you can think of `Receipts` in Zenotta as the same thing as blockchain items/NFTs.
+Zenotta uses `Receipt` assets to provide NFT-like ownership, and you can think of `Receipts` in Zenotta exactly like blockchain items/NFTs.
 These can be created by making a call to `create_blockchain_item` as below:

 ```typescript
 // POST